dbcraig/LmRaC/README.md

 Pull the latest tagged image from Docker Hub.
 Run LmRaC REST using Docker Engine.
 If Docker is not installed or you're using Docker Desktop, see the [Installation](#Installation) instructions above.
 This example server does not use any API keys.

 > **IMPORTANT** you must mount the same local directory as was used for LmRaC otherwise the REST API will be looking in a directory different from LmRaC and will not find the data files it is returning results from.
-Also, notice that the REST server is on a different port than LmRaC: 5001.
+Also, notice that the REST server is on a different port than LmRaC (typically 5001).

 ```
 docker pull dbcraig/lmracrest:latest